glennhickey/panpatch/README.md

 will patch the `PAN028-verkko` assembly, using `PAN028-hifiasm` where possible, then `PAN028-duplex` as a backup.

 The output will be a list of contig intervals (BED format), for each haplotype, that span the reference chromosome from telomere to telomere, which form the patched T2T assembly.

+You can write a FASTA file for the patched contigs with `--fasta FILE`.

 Note: small intervals should probably be filtered out, there's not such logic yet in `panpatch`.
 The output of the above is